Metamind-Innovations/realm_task_5_1_postmarket_uc2/README.md

 **Key Components:**

-- **Expert Knowledge Evaluation**: Evaluates the feasibility of the variants included in the VCF files based on thw two following rules:
+- **Expert Knowledge Evaluation**: Evaluates the feasibility of the variants included in the VCF files based on the two following rules:
   - The valid values for the bases in the reference (REF) and alternative (ALT) sequences are A (adenine), T (Thymine), C (Cytosine), G (Guanine), and N (for cases where the base is unknown), based on standard literature as concluded in [Hirao et. al. (2024)](https://pubs.acs.org/doi/abs/10.1021/ar200257x).
   - The position of each variant, as it appears in column POS in the VCF, should be within the examined chromosome.
 That means that the value in POS should be smaller than the total length of the chromosome at hand.
 The total lengths of chromosomes for the utilized GRCh38.p13 genome assembly can be found [here](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.39/).